chrismattmann/MLwithTensorFlow2ed/README.md

 [here](https://www.dropbox.com/sh/abjqqcwuzx2mttd/AADIM01H44Y-tdAHXUHt5ZWFa?dl=0).

 The pointers below let you know what data you need for what chapters, and where to put it.
 Unless otherwise not specified, the data should be placed into the `data` folder.
+Note that as you are running the notebooks the notebooks will generate TF models and write them and `checkpoint` files to the `models/` folder.

+## Data Input requirements

 ### Chapter 4
  - `data/311.csv`